Top 10 most valuable football clubs in the world in 2021

 6. Manchester City – $4 billion

 Manchester City are next up in sixth position.
-The six-time English champions are valued at $4 billion.
+The seven-time English champions are valued at $4 billion.
 Their roster has some of the best players and is the most expensive in terms of wages.
 Thanks to continued success in the domestic sphere, the Manchester-based club is expanding globally in terms of fans and market presence, raking in a lot of revenue as a result.

 5. Liverpool – $4.1 billion

-Reigning Premier League champions Liverpool occupies the fifth spot among the most valuable football clubs in 2021 with a valuation of $4.1 billion.
+Premier League 2019-20 champions Liverpool occupies the fifth spot among the most valuable football clubs in 2021 with a valuation of $4.1 billion.
 The defending Premier League champions have been in a breathtaking phase over the past couple of years, also winning the UCL in the process.
 Their value has increased a whopping 88% in terms of two-year change.

 4. Manchester United – $4.2 billion